jmf1988/ytdash/README.md

 # ytlivedash
-Python script to play You Tube Live DASH H264 streams using custom local player in Linux
+The aim of this project is to have native performance when playing youtube videos without losing adaptative video playback, which similar projects lacks, for this latency is a priority, so with a combination of parallelized download and manifestless DASH  this can be achieved.

-Dependencies: mpv (recommended and default), ffmpeg, python3
+Recommended dependencies: mpv (>=0.28 recommended and default), ffmpeg(>=4.0), python3(>=3.5)

-Python dependencies: BeatifulSoup4, requests, lxml, pyopenssl
+Python dependencies: requests

+Dependencies instalation:
+Debian based:
+-- apt-get install python3-requests ffmpeg mpv
+requests:
-Dependencies instalation: pip3 install bs4 requests lxml pyopenssl --user
+-- pip3 install requests --user

 Usage: